 - The minimum rate per job for direct clients is USD 40.

 - Unless different terms are agreed upon in advance, all payments are due within 30 days of the invoice date.
-(Private individuals must make their payments before translation work begins)
+(Payment in advance for private individuals)

-- Payment method: PayPal or credit card via the free PayPal service (account registration not required).
+- Payment method: WISE,Payoneer or credit card via the free PayPal service (account registration not required) or IBAN/SEPA bank transfer.